scotteifel/Peek-In/README.txt

    and it will be saved into a database to add to the security of the information stored.
    Only a signed in user can access their screenshots.

-This could be turned into an exe program.
+This could be turned into an executable program.